malothebault/trivia/README.md

 ## 🙏 Credits
 This app is based on the [ElementaryPython](https://github.com/mirkobrombin/ElementaryPython) template.

-The database of questions come from [Open Trivia DB](https://opentdb.com/).
+The database of questions comes from [Open Trivia DB](https://opentdb.com/).
 If you want to add more questions, don't hesitate to check the website.

 ## 🔧 Requirements
 - python3